Creating Canopy FAQs

 How do I get my tree home?

-Each tree will be in a 5-7 gallon plastic pot, will weigh between 20 and 25 lbs and will stand approximately 4-6 feet tall, depending on the species.
-Trees will fit easily in the back of a truck or SUV, and can even be driven home in a small car with the top sticking out the window!
+Each tree will be in a 3, 5 or 7 gallon plastic pot, will weigh up to 25 lbs and will stand between 3 and 6’ tall, depending on the species.
+Depending on how far you have to travel, trees can be carried, but they will fit easily in the back of a truck or SUV, and can even be driven home in a small car with the top sticking out the window!

 How much care goes into planting a new tree?